Tadbaba Maryam

-Tadbaba Maryam, also called Tadbaba Zion in ancient times (meaning "tabernacle of St Mary/Zion"), is an Ethiopian Orthodox Tewahedo church located in the place of Sayint in South Wollo, Amhara Region, Ethiopia.
+Tadbaba Maryam, (Ge'ez: ተድባበ ማርያም/ጽዮን) also called Tadbaba Zion in ancient times (meaning "Umbrella of St Mary/Zion"), is an Ethiopian Orthodox Tewahedo church located in the place of Sayint in South Wollo, Amhara Region, Ethiopia.
 The current church bears the title in full "Head of Churches and Monasteries Tadbaba Maryam" (also in ርዕሰ አድባራት ወገዳማት ተድባበ ማርያም).

 History

 Tadbaba Maryam was amongst the first four Temples where sacrificial offerings were implemented in Ethiopia before birth of Jesus.
 The name is a combination two Ge'ez words: Tadbaba means Tabernacle, Maryam/ Tsion means Zion which gives 'The Tabernacle of Zion'.
 According to the chronicle of the Tadbaba Maryam, the Ark of Tadbaba Maryam arrived in 982 BCE which coincides with disappearance of the Ark of the Covenant or the reign of King Solomon (between 970 and 931 BCE).

 Construction

 The current church of Tadbaba Maryam is spectacular in its design and was built by Emperor Gelawdewos after he won the war with Ahmad ibn Ibrahim al-Ghazi, the Battle of Wayna Daga.
 The Ark was carried into the Battle of Wayna Daga, the final battle against Ahmad ibn Ibrahim al-Ghazi, where Gelawdewos cut off the Imam's head.
 Prior to Gelawdewos, while kept in the Tabernacle, the Ark was moved around, but was eventually placed in the Temple founded by King Gelawdewos.

 The church is a circular complex with four doors (>3m height) and 32 windows (>2m height) on the outside.
 By design, the church is arranged in concentric circles with three sections.
 The inner most section at the center being the inner sanctum (Holy of Holies) and is about 24 meters in diameter.
 This is where the Ark of the Covenant is believed to be kept, explicitly inside a tent (Tabernacle).
 In its current form, the church overall measures about 34 meters in diameter.